Lightning Network Explained

 Let’s use Bob and his favourite coffee shop as a case study.
 Bob goes to his favourite coffee shop on his way to work and buys his morning coffee.
 If he was to pay for it on the Bitcoin blockchain, his transaction fee wouldn’t make it worth it.

 However, with the Lightning Network, Bob can set up a payment channel with the coffee shop to pay.
-To do this, both Bob and the coffee shop deposit a certain amount of bitcoin in what is known as a multi signature (multi-sig) address on the Lightning Network.
+To do this, both Bob and the coffee shop deposit a certain amount of BTC in what is known as a multi signature (multi-sig) address on the Lightning Network.

-Let’s say Bob deposits 0.001 BTC in the payment channel and the coffee shop deposits nothing, the multi-sig will act like a safe between the two parties and transactions within the channel can only be executed when both parties sign.
+Let’s say Bob deposits 0.001 BTC in the payment channel and the coffee shop deposits nothing.
+The multi-sig will act like a safe between the two parties and transactions within the channel can only be executed when both parties sign.

 The payment channel is stored on the Bitcoin blockchain, so there is full transparency among both parties.
 The coffee shop owner can then verify that Bob has enough value in the channel and will receive payment for anything Bob buys.